Fredenil Castro: Political career

 Castro was unopposed in the 2016 elections.
 In the 17th Congress, he was elected by the House as one of the deputy speakers under Speaker Pantaleon Alvarez.

 Before they were elected to their leadership posts, Castro and Alvarez co-authored House Bill No. 1 which aimed to restore capital punishment.
 The bill proposed lethal injection for crimes such as human trafficking, plunder, treason, parricide, infanticide, rape, piracy, bribery, kidnapping, illegal detention, robbery, car theft, destructive arson, terrorism, and drug-related cases.

 Castro voted for the abolition of capital punishment back in 2006, but has changed his mind, explaining that he "could not accept the way crimes are being committed" in the country.
 The bill was approved by the House on its third and final reading on March 7, 2017.
 However, numerous amendments transformed it into House Bill No. 4727 with only drug-related crimes as capital offenses, in support of President Rodrigo Duterte's war on drugs.

 Castro and Alvarez also co-authored House Bill No. 2 which aims to lower the age of criminal responsibility to 9 years old.
 Their joint statement reasoned that youth offenders "commit crimes knowing they can get away with it" and that adult criminals "knowingly and purposely make use of youth below 15 years old to commit crimes… aware that they cannot be held criminally liable."
 The bill was criticized by child rights advocates, the Commission on Human Rights (CHR), the Catholic Bishops' Conference of the Philippines (CBCP), and opposition legislators.
 On January 28, 2019 the House approved on the third and final reading House Bill No. 8858, which aimed to set the age of criminal responsibility at 12 years old instead.
 He also served as Majority Floor Leader of the House during the 17th Congress.

+In 2022, Castro was elected Governor of Capiz.
+In September 2024, ahead of his 2025 reelection bid, Castro founded the One Capiz local party.